lowdanie/lowdanie.github.io/_posts/2024-10-21-bloch-sphere.md

 $$

 where $U^*$ denotes the complex conjugate of $U$.
-The set of unitary matrices together with matrix multiplication form a the [Unitary Group](https://en.wikipedia.org/wiki/Unitary_group) denoted
+The set of unitary matrices together with matrix multiplication forms the
+[Unitary Group](https://en.wikipedia.org/wiki/Unitary_group) denoted
 $\mathrm{U}(2)$.